Skip to content

 Key Takeaway: F# types map directly to .NET types.
 Use suffixes (L, uy) for specific numeric types. float in F# equals double in C#.

-Why It Matters: Full .NET type compatibility enables seamless interop with C# libraries and APIs while maintaining F#’s functional programming benefits, allowing teams to adopt F# incrementally within existing .NET codebases without rewriting infrastructure.
+Why It Matters: Full .NET type compatibility enables seamless interop with C# libraries and APIs while maintaining F#'s functional programming benefits.
+Teams can adopt F# incrementally within existing .NET codebases: add an F# project to a C# solution, call existing libraries directly, and gradually migrate domain logic.
+This reduces adoption risk compared to full rewrites, making F# practical for enterprise teams with existing .NET investments.

 Example 5: Functions